vcuauhtemoc/grafana_snmp_monitoring/README.md

   - icmp

 ```

 See [snmp_exporter](https://github.com/prometheus/snmp_exporter) and [blackbox_exporter](https://github.com/prometheus/blackbox_exporter) for more info.

 - change directory to `ansible/playbooks` and run: `ansible-playbook main.yml` Ensure the playbook ran without failures.

 ### Run the Docker Containers

 - In the root directory of the project, run `sudo docker-compose up -d`
-- You can check the status of the prometheus services and targets at `http://localhost:9090/targets`
+- You can check the status of the prometheus services and targets at `http://localhost:9090/targets` and access Grafana at `http://localhost:3000`.
+A sample dashboard collecting ping from monitored hosts is provided.